 The EHV programme is suitable for primary school children of 4 to 12 years.

 EHV is a series of Lesson Plans based on five universal core values, which transcend religious and cultural differences.
 It is a user-friendly resource pack, suitable for assemblies and classwork.
 Cross-curricular in its approach, some elements of the EHV programme focus on tranquillity, encouraging children to develop calmness, whereas other aspects help them build up assertiveness and self-esteem.
 It leads children to discover, explore, practise and imbibe lasting values, which they can readily apply in school, at home and in the wider community, all the while enabling them to grow and glow.

 More than 2,000 schools in the UK and around the world have already found this deeply researched and clear approach to values education to be a long sought-after answer to seemingly insoluble problems facing our society.

-This programme is excellent for meeting the requirements of the curriculum for:
+This experiential, real-life learning programme is excellent for meeting the requirements of the curriculum for: